JobMatchAI-An Intelligent Job Matching Platform Using Knowledge Graphs, Semantic Search and Explainable AI: Conclusion

 \section{Conclusion}

-JobMatchAI combines Sentence Transformer embeddings, skill knowledge graph, and BM25 indexing for explainable job search.
-The system separates deterministic scoring from LLM explanations for traceable rankings.
-It achieves NDCG@10 of 0.81 at sub-100 ms latency on JobSearch-XS.
-Future work will improve fusion-stage recall and scale JobSearch-XS.
-We release the system\footnote{Code is released under the MIT License at \url{https://github.com/coral-lab-asu/job-hunt-AI}.
-The JobSearch-XS benchmark will be released under CC-BY-4.0 upon acceptance.} as a blueprint for explainable recommendation architectures.
+JobMatchAI combines Sentence Transformer embeddings, a skill knowledge graph, and BM25 indexing for explainable job search.
+The system separates deterministic scoring from LLM explanations for traceable rankings, and achieves NDCG@10 of 0.81 at sub-100\,ms latency on JobSearch-XS.
+We characterize the system's behavior beyond a single headline number: bootstrap confidence intervals quantify metric uncertainty, per-query variance analysis localizes weakness to non-literal queries (\S\ref{sec:variance}), a skill-extractor ablation overturns the original precision-focused design (\S\ref{sec:extractor-impact}), and a cross-domain spot-check provides directional evidence of transfer (\S\ref{sec:cross-domain}).
+Future work will improve fusion-stage recall, strengthen synonym-driven query rewriting, and scale JobSearch-XS with denser gold annotation.
+We release the system\footnote{Code is available under the MIT License at \url{https://github.com/coral-lab-asu/job-hunt-AI}.
+The JobSearch-XS benchmark released under CC-BY-4.0.} for explainable architectures.